rekhaDevs/samagragovernance.in/src/pages/team/index.md

       primarily managing mid to senior level recruitment for her clients in the FMCG, Automobiles, Building Materials and Professional Services sectors.

-      An opportunity to improve the quality of life of citizens at scale brings Mallika to Samagra.
+      An opportunity to improve the quality of life of citizens at scale brought her to Samagra.
 She intends to leverage her academic grounding and hands-on experience with problem solving to create impact at scale.
       Currently, she is part of the Samarth team in Himachal Pradesh.
     image: /img/4.jpg